bmunyiri/bmunyiri/README.md

 - - 📜 React Project: Demonstrate:-'useContex Hook to move the state up' Title:-'Simple Reactjs Counter'
 (https://simple-reactjs-counter.netlify.app)

-- - 📜 React Project: Demonstrate:-'Developed with React / Typescript.
+- - 📜 React Project:'Developed with React / Typescript.
 Demonstrates the use of a typed language + use of Interface to define Props' Title:-'Worlds Most Famous People'
 (https://worlds-most-famous-people.netlify.app)

 <br/><br/>